in-toto/in-toto/roadmap-reviews/2020/review_1_august_19.md

 ## Hello CNCF!

-During this quarter we were accepted into the CNCF as a Sandbox Project.
+During this evaluation period we were accepted into the CNCF as a Sandbox Project.
 This means that we will get more visibility in the cloud-native space.
 As part of this project, the CNCF SIG-Security group did a thorough [security assessment](https://github.com/cncf/sig-security/tree/master/assessments/projects/in-toto),